Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Experiments

 \subsection{Benchmark Algorithms}

-We consider four benchmarks for the discrete environments: Cacla, Wolpertinger, DNC, and LAR.
+We consider five benchmarks for the discrete environments: Cacla, Wolpertinger, DNC (SA), DNC(greedy), and LAR.
 For the hybrid action spaces, we consider three benchmarks: H-Cacla, H-DNC, and HyAR.
 Below, we describe each benchmark in more detail.
 For the complete explanations, we refer to the respective papers.
+We provide a comparative overview over different algorithmic paradigms in Table~\ref{tab:comparison}.

-\paragraph{Cacla}~\\ We implement a standard actor-critic approach, referred to as Cacla \citep{hasselt2009}, as our benchmark method.
+\paragraph{Vanilla Actor-Critic}~\\ We implement a standard actor-critic approach, referred to as Vanilla Actor-Critic (VAC), as a benchmark method.
 This benchmark utilizes a categorical policy $\pi(\boldsymbol{a} | \boldsymbol{s})$, representing the probability distribution over discrete actions $\boldsymbol{a}$ given state $\boldsymbol{s}$.
 The notation $\pi(\boldsymbol{a} | \boldsymbol{s})$ explicitly indicates the distributional nature of the policy.
 The actor directly outputs discrete actions, eliminating the need for the continuous proto-action generation.

+VAC is trained using Advantage Actor-Critic (A2C), utilizing a Q-network as its critic.
+The critic is trained using on-policy TD-learning.

+\paragraph{Cacla}~\\ Cacla was introduced by \citet{hasselt2009} as the first algorithm utilizing the continuous-discrete action mapping paradigm.
+The actor estimates a continuous proto-action $\hat a$, which is rounded to the closest integer action $a$.
+No further action search is conducted and the critic is not used for action selection.

 Cacla is trained using Advantage Actor-Critic (A2C), utilizing a Q-network as its critic.
 The critic is trained using on-policy TD-learning.